 More news from the meeting will appear here shortly.
 Thanks to everyone who participated and made this another exciting winter meeting!

 Due to some (as yet unidentified) technical problems, several updates to the site made over the course of 2020 have not been successfully posted online...
-I hope to make sure everything is up-to-date soon.
+They have now been implemented.

 At the 2019 winter meeting, it was decided to establish several small section commitees for section social media, section PhD students and section Postdocs.
 More details of these will be added to the officers page soon, as will several suggested additions to the web site.